Published on: June 18, 2020

 Okay, this one sounds a little nutty, but hang with me.
 Use two towels after showering, one dedicated to drying off your face and one dedicated to drying your hair and body.
 This goes back to avoiding transferring product from your hair to your face and also holds if you apply any body products in the shower before toweling off.

 To reduce redness of existing cysts, opt for products containing anti-inflammatory ingredients.
 Licorice, high in the anti-inflammatory compound glycyrrhetinic acid, is phenomenal at relieving the appearance of redness.
 Aloe and cucumber are also excellent choices.

-And, if you enjoyed this article, be sure to sign up for Rain Organica's community where you'll receive access to in-depth downloads across a range of topics - from skin health to lymph flow.
+And, if you enjoyed this article, be sure to sign up for Rain Organica's community where you'll receive access to in-depth downloads across a range of topics - from skin health to sustainable living.